 Originally from China, Dr. Liu holds a bachelor's degree in computer science from the University of Science and Technology of China.
-She earned a master's degree in biochemistry from the Shanghai Institute of Biochemistry, and then obtained a doctoral degree in biophysics at UT Southwestern.
+She earned a master's degree in biochemistry from the Shanghai Institute of Biochemistry and then obtained a doctorate in biophysics at UT Southwestern.

 Prior to joining the faculty in 2001, Dr. Liu performed postdoctoral research in pharmacology and in molecular biology at UT Southwestern.